Page of my main project. A wiki page explaining in detail how to use the source code of JPARSEC is located here.

-Current version of JPARSEC is 1.101, released on January 7, 2016.
+Current version of JPARSEC is 1.108, released on January 7, 2016.
 This release contains a vast number of bug fixes and great code cleanup, the first working release of ClearSky for desktops (allowing camera control for astrophotography) and for Android platform, and a major step towards publishing the project in a repository with Maven support thanks to Carlo Dapor, who joined the development recently.
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.

 The jparsec.jar file includes source code and javadoc, so you should have everything you need to start developing with JPARSEC.
 A detailed wiki page is available to help new users.